intarchboard/idr-workshop/problem-statement.md

 First, richer internal connectivity options were added to support much larger operator networks, and then to move towards a more clearly divided underlay/overlay model.
 The underlay, or IGP, would be used to provide reachability to next hops (or infrastructure routes), while the overlay, BGP, would carry routing information for destinations outside the local autonomous system (or customer routes).
 This initially included confederations, which were later replaced by route reflectors (and, for internet exchanges, route servers).

-Second, additions to the suite of internet protocols (primarily IPv6) resulted in BGP being modified to support address families.
+Second, additions to the suite of internet protocols (primarily IPv6 and MPLS) resulted in BGP being modified to support address families.

 Third, increasing requirements to steer traffic along specific paths to increase quality of experience (traffic engineering) and provisioning of virtual Ethernet overlays led to a series of extensions supporting MPLS, and more recently SR.

 More recently, many other capabilities have been added to BGP to support BGP enabled services, which might colloquially be called "BESS use cases," including: